-On an important note, it is interesting that one of the ways in which Minoxidil benefits scalp hair growth is via the upregulation of VEGF.
+On an important note, it is interesting that one of the ways in which Minoxidil works to grow scalp hair is via the upregulation of VEGF.

-Related to this subject matter, a recent small-scale study from Spain looked at something called plasma rich in growth factors (PRGFs), and found it to have significant benefits towards hair growth.
+Related to this subject matter, a 2017 small-scale study from Spain looked at something called plasma rich in growth factors (PRGFs), and found it to have significant benefits towards hair growth.

-If you are contemplating getting a platelet-rich plasma treatment on your scalp, it is imperative to choose a reputable hair restoration surgeon with significant experience in the use of PRP for hair growth purposes.
-In my city of residence, there are a large number of clinics that specialize in cosmetic procedure as well as numerous plastic surgeons who all offer PRP treatments for hair growth.
-None of these clinics and surgeons are specialized whatsoever in treating hair loss.
+If you are contemplating getting a platelet-rich plasma treatment on your scalp, it is imperative to choose a reputable doctor.
+Many hair restoration surgeons have significant experience in the use of PRP for hair growth purposes.
+Clinics and plastic surgeons that specialize in many different cosmetic procedure are often less preferable to hair experts.

 Note that initial shedding after platelet-rich plasma treatment is a common side effect.
 The bald truth talk forum section on PRP is worth a visit to read about patient experiences and reviews.